-We are a loose network of actor-vists, our number growing daily.
-Our first anarcho-thespian performance on April 23rd 2012 (Shakespeare’s birthday) starred 2 players; our largest – 200.
-We have performed many times upon four different theatre stages, at the British Museum and in Tate Britain.
+We are a network of actor-vists, our number growing daily.
+Our first anarcho-thespian performance as the Reclaim Shakespeare Company, on April 23rd 2012 (Shakespeare’s birthday), starred 2 players; our largest – 200.
+We have performed many times upon four different theatre stages, at the British Museum, the National Gallery and in Tate Britain.
 You can watch films of many of these here.

-We invade stages with courage, humour and respect, well-polished and thoughtful, our aim to win over audiences, to provoke and entertain, and to make the RSC, the British Museum and Tate profoundly uncomfortable with the noxious, treach’rous, belching oily rogue they have chosen as a partner.
+We invade stages and cultural spaces with courage, humour and respect, well-polished and thoughtful, our aim to win over audiences, to provoke and entertain, and to make the RSC, the British Museum and others profoundly uncomfortable with the noxious, treach’rous, belching oily rogue they have chosen as a partner.

 We have achieved fame and notoriety in our brief existence.
 Many adore us, though we have received a few boos and one of two hisses when inviting audiences to rip the BP logos from their programmes.
 These have always been swiftly drowned out by applause.